macCesar/purgeTSS/README.md

 - Copy the content of `index.xml` and `app.tss` into a new Alloy project
 - Install Fontawesome font files with `purgetss fonts --vendor="fontawesome"`
 - Run `purgetss` once to process and purge all your `xml` files
-- Compile your app as usual
+- Compile your app as usual. **We recommend that you use `liveview` to speed up testing and development time.**.

 `index.xml`
 ```xml